Aadniz/niri/wiki/Configuration:-Gestures.md

 <sup>Since: 25.05</sup>

-Put your mouse at the very top-left corner of a monitor to toggle the overview.
+Put your mouse at the corner of a monitor to toggle the overview.
 Also works during drag-and-dropping something.

 `off` disables the hot corners.